urbit/urbit.org-reloaded/content/blog/urbit-for-normies.md

 So of course I asked for an intro.

 Fast forward: I ended up becoming COO at Tlon, the primary developer of Urbit.
 Urbit is exactly the sort of project I was looking for — one that represents an important promise for humanity.
-But, boy did I have to fake my way through the technical elements of my new job those first few months.
+But, boy, did I have to fake my way through the technical elements of my new job those first few months.

 What I eventually came to realize is that if Urbit is only accessible to programmers, it’s dead on arrival.
 In order to be useful, Urbit has to be understandable by the non-technical user.
 Like me.
-And, maybe like you.
+And maybe like you.

 I understand as well as anyone how complicated Urbit can appear.
-But, fundamentally, Urbit is quite simple, and it promises a critical upgrade to human interaction.
-That might sound like hyperbole, but It’s the only reason I work here.
+But, fundamentally, Urbit is quite simple and it promises a critical upgrade to human interaction.
+That might sound like hyperbole but it’s the reason I work here.
 This is my attempt to explain to fellow normies the scope and scale of this world-changing project called Urbit.

 ## What is Urbit?